Solve Household Problems with Tools on Your Spartphone

 I used to think apps were just games on my smartphone, meant for keeping kids entertained in carpool lines and waiting rooms.
 But once I started googling the subject, a whole new app-tastic world appeared.
 There are hundreds of thousands of “apps”—short for applications, generally meaning software programs available on our many electronic devices—ranging in interest from communication tools for autistic children to tip calculators to determine the appropriate gratuity for your hair stylist.
-The most useful apps are the ones that help you solve life’s little problems.
+According to this autism statistics 2023, approximately 1 in 36 children are identified with Autism Spectrum Disorder (ASD), according to CDC’s Autism and Developmental Disabilities Monitoring (ADDM) Network estimates.
+So the most useful apps are the ones that help you solve life’s little problems.
 Whether your platform is Android, Apple or Windows, it’s easy to find apps for any subject imaginable.
+I used an iPhone Unlocker to be able to use any carrier I want.
 Don’t have a smartphone or tablet?
 Almost all of these apps can be accessed on your home computer and taken advantage of in a full-screen format.
 Just ask around, “What’s your favorite app?”
 It’s a great icebreaker and conversation starter.

 Oh, I’m so glad you asked!
 My favorite apps for grocery conundrums, household hang-ups, and personal use are: